-Most claims relating to the employer and employee relationship are dealt with by the Employment Tribunal.
-However certain breach of contract claims can be dealt with by the civil courts.
+Claims relating to the employer and employee relationship are usually dealt with by the Employment Tribunal.
+However, certain breach of contract claims must be dealt with by the civil courts.

 6. Final Hearing

 The length of the final hearing depends on the complexity and number of claims brought by the Claimant.